Kolkata: Tram

 Kolkata tramway is the only operational tramway in India.
 It was founded in 1902 as the Calcutta Tramways Company.

 Kolkata is the only Indian city with a tram network, which was operated by the Calcutta Tramways Company.
 It has now amalgamated to West Bengal Transport Corporation.
 There are three operational routes: Tollygunge to Ballygunge, Gariahat to Esplanade, Shyambazar to Esplanade.
 Trams are environment friendly but due to slow-moving and traffic congestion, tram attracts less passengers.
-Water-logging, caused by heavy rains during the summer monsoon, sometimes interrupt transportation networks.
+Water-logging, caused by heavy rains during the summer monsoon, sometimes interrupts transportation networks.